isc-projects/stork/doc/man/stork-db-migrate.8.rst

 https://lists.isc.org.
 The community provides best-effort support on both of those lists.

-Once stork will become more mature, ISC will be providing professional support for Stork services.
+Once stork becomes more mature, ISC will provide professional support for Stork services.

 History
 ~~~~~~~

-The ``stork-db-migrate`` was first coded in October 2019 by Marcin Siodelski.
+The ``stork-db-migrate`` tool was first coded in October 2019 by Marcin Siodelski.

 See Also
 ~~~~~~~~